Moons of Neptune: Formation

 Triton's orbit upon capture would have been highly eccentric, and would have caused chaotic perturbations in the orbits of the original inner Neptunian satellites, causing them to collide and reduce to a disc of rubble.
 This means it is likely that Neptune's present inner satellites are not the original bodies that formed with Neptune.
 Only after Triton's orbit became circularised could some of the rubble re-accrete into the present-day regular moons.
+These satellites were probably destroyed again by later impacts from comets, and so reformed even more recently than Triton's capture event, with the exception of Proteus which was likely large enough to survive the impacts.

 The mechanism of Triton's capture has been the subject of several theories over the years.
 One of them postulates that Triton was captured in a three-body encounter.
 In this scenario, Triton is the surviving member of a binary Kuiper belt object (Note: Binary objects, objects with moons such as the Pluto–Charon system, are quite common among the larger trans-Neptunian objects (TNOs).
 Around 11% of all TNOs may be binaries.) disrupted by its encounter with Neptune.

-Numerical simulations show that there is a 0.41 probability that the moon Halimede collided with Nereid at some time in the past.
+Numerical simulations show that there is a 41% probability that the moon Halimede collided with Nereid at some time in the past.
 Although it is not known whether any collision has taken place, both moons appear to have similar ("grey") colors, implying that Halimede could be a fragment of Nereid.